rbucheli/rodrigo-project2/README.md

 Character Vault
 ===============

-A full-stack application that allow users to create detailed character profiles.
+A full-stack MERN application that allow users to create, edit, or delete detailed character profiles.

 Technologies Used
 ===============